xpack/web-doxygen/website/docs/manual/pages/commands.md

 ## \noop ( text to be ignored ) {#cmdnoop}

-<p>All the text, including the command, till the end of the line is ignored.
-The command will most commonly be used in combination with <a href="/web-doxygen/docs/pages/config/#cfg_aliases">ALIASES</a> to ignore not supported commands that are present for e.g. other processing tools.</p>
+All the text, including the command, till the end of the line is ignored.
+The command will most commonly be used in combination with <a href="/web-doxygen/docs/pages/config/#cfg_aliases">ALIASES</a> to ignore not supported commands that are present for e.g. other processing tools.

 <hr/>